Southern Golden Retriever Society - Promotes training, showing, breeding and other activities pertaining to the Golden Retriever

 2. Heel free 20 points

 4. Retrieve any article.
-Handlers may use their own article 25 points
+25 points

 5. Sit one minute, handler in sight 10 points